nikspyratos/investec-sdk-php/DOCUMENTATION.md

 To handle this in a structured manner this package uses `dragon-code/simple-dto` to build the DTOs with the required data.

-### Personal use
+### Internal use

 Firstly, make sure you've [obtained your API credentials](https://offerzen.gitbook.io/programmable-banking-community-wiki/get-started/api-quick-start-guide#how-to-get-your-api-keys) - this is how you get your client ID, secret and API key.

-Note: Personal use access tokens have a lifespan of 30 minutes.
+Note: Internal use access tokens have a lifespan of 30 minutes.

 ```php
 use InvestecSdkPhp\Connectors\InvestecConnector;